skylordafk/docs/docs/learn/tia.md

 developers can focus on creating their application or execution layer, instead of having to issue a token right away.

-## Proof-of-Stake
+## Proof-of-stake

-As a permissionless network built with Cosmos SDK, Celestia uses Proof-of-Stake to secure its own consensus.
+As a permissionless network built with Cosmos SDK, Celestia uses proof-of-stake (PoS) to secure its own consensus.
 Like in other Cosmos networks, any user can help secure the network by delegating their TIA to a Celestia validator for a portion of their validator’s staking rewards.

-For an overview of how Proof-of-stake works in Cosmos, read more [here](https://docs.cosmos.network/main/modules/staking).
+For an overview of how PoS works in Cosmos, read more [here](https://docs.cosmos.network/main/modules/staking).

 ## Decentralised Governance